-People have lived in the Pacific Northwest since the Paleo-Indian period, about 11,000 BC.
+November 2016 - People have lived in the Pacific Northwest since the Paleo-Indian period, about 11,000 BC (possibly as early as 20,000 BC).
 They hunted big animals like mammoths using spears and atlatls, and there were plenty of big animals during this period as the Ice Age was just ending.
 But people also probably gathered lots of plants, berries, nuts and seeds to eat.

 In this area, the Archaic period began around 7000 BC (a little later than in the south) The big animals like mammoth died out about this time, and hunters had to begin to hunt smaller animals like deer and elk, and to fish for salmon.
 The weather got warmer and some families dug wells to get water.
 People began to weave mats and baskets and nets and sandals.

 About 2000 BC (again a little later than in the south), the people of the Pacific